osisoft/EdgeCmd-Docs/V1.1/Configuration/configure-adapter-or-eds-component.md

 	edgecmd set DataSource -cid Modbus1 -file C:\Users\TestUser\Modbus1\DataSource.json
 	```

-	**Note:** For more information on adapter specific facets, see the respective adapter documentation.
+	**Note:** For more information on adapter or EDS specific facets, see the respective adapter or EDS documentation.

 ## Remove a component

-Complete the following steps to remove a component from the adapter:
+Complete the following steps to remove a component from the adapter or EDS:

 1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line, replacing `<componentId>` with the ID of the component to remove, and press Enter.